outde-xyz/website/content/Discussions/2020-10-12_graf_synchronous_move.md

 Then I thought the distinction between A-movement and A$'$-movement might produce a counterexample.
 Perhaps a phrase must not undergo wh-movement from position X, but once it has undergone some other type of movement to a higher position it can move from there.
+This also seems to happen a lot with scrambling.
 But those cases can be reanalyzed as the difference between carrying just $\mathrm{wh^-}$ or $\mathrm{nom^-} \mathrm{wh^-}$ --- it's not the position itself that matters, but rather what kind of mover you are, a simple wh-mover VS a synchronous nom-wh-mover.

 I'm mostly talking about wh-movement here, but I don't think things are much different for topicalization, raising, and so on.
 I just can't find a good counterexample.
 Part of that could be because of a category mismatch between what the movement literature cares about and what I'm looking for.
-Subjacency and relativized minimality, for example, aren't directly about movement in a formalism where everything is encoded via features.
+Subjacency and relativized minimality, for example, aren't directly about movement once you operate under the assumption that everything is encoded via features.
 They are about how features must be distributed over heads: "no, you can't have a $\mathrm{wh^-}$, that has to go on this fellow over here because he's in a structurally more prominent position".
 Tier-based syntax, on the other hand, is a model of how movement has to proceed once these features have been distributed over heads.
 We're probing part of a larger system, which is difficult unless all parts of the system are precisely nailed down, which they aren't.

 But as I said, maybe this is all just me being really dense.
 Maybe there is an obvious problem that I'm missing.
-Maybe there is a clear-cut argument why movement must be thought of as a long trek with several stops on the way, rather than a number of parallel flights from the same airport to different destinations.
+Maybe there is a clear-cut argument why movement must be thought of as a road trip with several stops on the way, rather than a number of identical packages being sent from the same hub to different destinations.

-## References